mstewartgallus/mstewartgallus.github.io/src/_posts/web/2022-11-25-marking-up-poetry.md

 {:#markupb3}

-No revisions of [Markup A](#markupa) or [Markup B](#markupb) ensure proper pronounciation of stress and sounds.
+No revisions of [Markup A](#markupa) or [Markup B](#markupb) ensure proper pronunciation of stress and sounds.
 Only American English is likely to be pronounced correctly.
-To help you can set the language attribute for documents and poems as appropriate.
+To help, you can set the language attribute for documents and poems as appropriate.
 However, this is not a complete solution.

 As an anglophone Canadian author I set the language attribute for my documents and poems to `en-CA`.
-However, this use of the `lang` attribute only helps with English words and not with imports from other languages.
+However, this only helps with English words and not with imports from other languages.
 I don't know how to help screen readers pronounce names of mythical figures.
 You could markup individual phrases like `<i lang="non">Sleipnir</i>` (old Norse) and `<i lang="gem">Wotan</i>` (Germanic languages group) but this particular markup doesn't help.

 Semantically you might markup stress with emphasis with the `em` element.
 However, such markup is verbose and many screen readers